 Nevertheless, I am always open to learning about stock analysis and what makes each company ticks.
 It's interesting to how companies differentiate their services and products, and their business model etc.

-I came across Lemonade Insurance Company from Chicken Genius’ video!
+I first came across Lemonade Insurance Company from this video!

 Lemonade currently offers 3 different types of insurance: renters insurance, homeowner’s insurance and pet insurance, and is looking to expand into other types of insurance such as auto insurance and life insurance.

-Based on the app store review, Lemonade currently scores at 4.6/5.0 in Google play store and 4.9/5.0 on Apple’s app store; generally with high level of satisfactions from the customers.
 This is important as we cannot underestimate the power of word of mouth from consumers.
-Take a look at Tesla, a company that spends $0 on advertising but have so many fans loving the product; people will get influenced easily through word of mouth.
+Take a look at Tesla, a company that spends $0 on advertising but have so many fans loving the product.
+People get influenced easily through word of mouth.

 Lemonade currently earns revenue based on: